 - Developing apprentice’s employability skills, making them more attractive to all employers whichever career they choose;

-- Providing a career pathway into jobs and training at intermediate and higher level, to provide the skills which the economy needs to grow;
+- Providing a career pathway into jobs and training at the intermediate and higher levels, to provide the skills which the economy needs to grow;

 - Building on the existing quality learning provision for management in Wales.

 Our NOS and frameworks have been developed to best represent the skills that you need in your sector.
 If you would like to join one of our sector-focused steering groups and ensure that training continues to work for your business, please contact us at firstname.lastname@example.org.

 We are proud to work with